Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Chunk Boundaries

--   Crossing chunk boundaries with redstone should be avoided
+-   Crossing chunk boundaries with Redstone should be avoided

 ### Command Blocks

--   When creating large command block chains, stack vertically and in a single chunk
+-   When creating large command blockchains, stack vertically and in a single chunk
 -   Minimize command block use in favor of functions and behaviors where possible

 ## Ticking Areas

--   Total chunks is of greater concern than ticking areas
+-   Total chunks are of more significant concern than ticking areas
 -   Dynamic areas should be avoided unless necessary
--   Best practice is minimizing the ticking area to one chunk if possible
+-   Best practice is to minimizing the ticking area to one chunk if possible
-    -   All always-on redstone should fit in this ticking chunk
+    -   All always-on Redstone should fit in this ticking chunk
 -   Unload ticking areas when they are no longer needed, testing via /testforblock